rpatters1/mnxvalidate/notes/validation_ideas.md

 - confirm that event objects either have a duration or a full-measure indication but not both.
 - confirm that events are either rests or have notes but not both.
 - confirm that lyric line labels in event objects are valid values, if global.lyrics provided the valid values.
+- confirm tied-to note ids exist and have the same part, pitch name, octave, and alteration as their counterparts.

 ### 1.0 completed